raburton/esp8266/rboot-smingsample/readme.txt

 Building
 --------
+Do to problems with make and Windows paths (containing colons) if you are on Windows you will need to copy Sming/Sming/appinit/user_main.cpp to the app directory of the sample project.
+This is not needed on Linux or OSX.

  0) Patch and compile sming, patch available here: https://patch-diff.githubusercontent.com/raw/anakod/Sming/pull/244.diff
  1) Copy or symlink rboot.h (the version you used to build rBoot) & rboot-ota.h